 Indeed, in one large study of American teens, the single most

 important school-based predictor of academic growth in mathematics -- from the

 8th to 12th grades -- was a student’s perception of "connectedness" with his or her teachers (Gregory and Weinstein 2004).

 Building stronger connections: What teachers and parents can do

 How do we foster better student-teacher relationships?
 One way is to promote successful teacher practices.

 For example, in recent experiments, British children (aged 7-11 years) were presented with two different kinds of teacher criticism.
 One involved personal criticism (e.g.,"I'm disappointed in you.")
 The other was focused on the behavior that the teacher wanted to correct ("Can you think of a better way to do it?")

 Did the type of approach matter?
 It seems to have made a difference to children's perceptions.
-The kids who received personal criticism concluded that their teachers liked them less, and the experience cast a long shadow: Even after success in a subsequent task, the kids continued to view their student-teacher relationship in a negative light.
+The kids who received personal criticism concluded that their teachers liked them less, and the experience cast a long shadow: Even after success in a subsequent task, the kids continued to view their student-teacher relationship in a negative light (Skipper and Douglas 2015).

 Such results are consistent with studies of younger children.
 Certain types of criticism can sap motivation, leaving kids feeling disheartened, frustrated, or helpless.
 As I've argued elsewhere, classroom behavior charts -- and other disciplinary techniques that publicly embarrass children -- might also have this effect.
 Do these techniques undermine student-teacher relationships?
 Nobody yet has studied this, but it seems plausible.